The Three Phases of Alcohol-Induced Anxiety

 ⏱️ 3-minute read

-💡 Missed the last article?
+💡 Missed the last article in the series?

-Read “The Homeostasis Trap: How Alcohol Hijacks Our Nervous System” →
+Read “The Homeostasis Trap: How Alcohol Hijacks Our Nervous System”

-Phase 1: Anxiety During Drinking
+Phase 1: Anxiety While Drinking

 • Subtle restlessness